membrane/api-gateway/com.predic8.membrane.core/examples/router/validation/soap/README.txt

-SOAP Message validation
+SOAP Message Validation

-For this example to run you should install Curl from http://curl.haxx.se/download.html , if you have not done so already.
+To run this example you should install Curl from http://curl.haxx.se/download.html , if you have not done so already.
 Let us assume it is in your PATH.

 As the URL of a WSDL is specified in soap-validation.proxies.xml , the ESB retrieves all corresponding schemas and tries to validate the message body using them.

 Execute the following steps:

 1. Go to examples/validation/soap .

-2. Start router.bat on Windows or router.sh on Linux.
+2. Start "router.bat" or "router.sh".

 3. Run the following command on the console.
 Observe a successful response.